mrcreasey/oc-ds-p4-supervised-learning/README.md

 - Faster than ensemble methods
 - Learning curves show training of this model may not be scalable above 3000 buildings.
 - Residuals analysis show under estimation for hospitals and data centers

+### Conclusion

+- Log transformation of X and Y variables was needed to reduce the influence of outliers (hospitals and data centers)
+- Binning, simplification and one-hot encoding of categorical variables improved the performance of the model.
+- The best performance overall was using Kernel Ridge regression
+- Residual analysis showed that the energy consumption of hospitals and data centers tends to be under-estimated by the model
+- The ENERGY STAR Score reduced the performance on total energy consumption prediction, having no impact on total CO2 emissions: The property usage type and age of construction were more important features.

 ### Suggestions for Improvement